dotnet-architecture/eShopOnContainers/deploy/az/azurefunctions/readme.md

 Once parameter file is edited you can deploy it using [create-resources script](../readme.md).

-i. e. if you are in windows, to deploy sql databases in a new resourcegroup located in westus, go to `deploy\az` folder and type:
+i. e. if you are in Windows, to deploy the Azure Functions environment in a new resourcegroup located in westus, go to `deploy\az` folder and type:

 ```
 create-resources.cmd azurefunctions\azurefunctionsdeploy newResourceGroup -c westus